 Computer-based educational programs are becoming very popular.
-One Christian publisher has a complete line of computer-based materials with internet-safe connections, multi-media presentations, automatic grading, and record keeping.
-The programs are based on the publisher’s print line, and follow a similar scope and sequence.
+One Christian publisher has a complete line of computer-based materials with Internet-safe connections, multi-media presentations, automatic grading, and record keeping.
+The program is based on the publisher’s print line, and follows a similar scope and sequence.

 There are myriad ways of using traditional materials.
 But using traditional materials within a traditional framework may not achieve your homeschool goals.
 Rather than become a slave to these materials, use them as your tools.
 Know where you are headed and make sure the materials you select will help you get there.

 Here are a few other ideas to keep in mind when using traditional materials: